aleksei-berezkin/typique/README.md

 }>
 ```

-Laim will only remove `$$` from the classname, and output the CSS as is.
+Typique will only remove `$$` from the classname, and output the CSS as is.
 Note that the left-hand side of `satisfies` can be also a string, for example ''.

 You can also mix local and global classnames: